koidfas/dwm-nord-rice/README.md

 **Added a dwm sessions cuz a i like using display manager**

 # To Do
 - [x]   Add .dwm/ folder into the repo
+- [ ]   Change default keybinds
 - [ ]   Create a sh script for installing/removing